kimwoodfield/anime-explorer/README.md

 # anime-explorer 👾
-Built in vanilla JavaScript while leveraging the KitsuAnime API to draw relevant data
+Built with vanilla JavaScript while leveraging the KitsuAnime API to draw relevant data